Contents

 • Amazon Redshift to provide a managed petabyte-scale data warehouse;

-Coinbase API for integrations
+Coinbase APIs for integrations

 Closing thoughts